y-arjun-y/arjunyadav/pages-md/projects.md

 ## <span id="aissr">AI Safety Studying/Research</span>

 <small>Aug 01, 2023-present</small>
-<small>Continuing this breath-taking journey in AI safety (the research part being with my brother).
+<small>Continuing this breath-taking journey in AI safety.
 Please see my <a href="/notebook">notebook</a> as well!</small>

 <hr />

-- <time>Feb 19, 2024-Feb 29, 2024</time> Set my goals in a Slack workspace, and accomplished them!
+- <time>Feb 19, 2024-Mar 05, 2024</time> Set my goals in a Slack workspace, and accomplished them!

 - <time>Feb 18, 2024</time> Set my goals in a Slack workspace, and accomplished them!